smartcontractkit/crec-sdk/services/channels/README.md

 ## Integration with Other CREC Services

-Channels are the foundation for organizing CREC resources.
-Once you create a channel, you can:
+Channels are the foundation for organizing CREC resources and serve two main purposes:

-1. **Create Watchers** in the channel to monitor blockchain events
-2. **View Events** detected by watchers in the channel
+### 1. Event Monitoring

+Channels enable you to monitor various types of events by creating **watchers**.
+These events include:
+- **Blockchain events**: Smart contract events, transaction confirmations, etc.
+- **Status updates**: Operation state changes, system notifications, etc.
+- **Custom events**: Application-specific events from your services

+Events are consumed by **polling** the channel's events endpoint.
+Watchers continuously monitor for new events, and you can retrieve them using pagination and filtering options.

+### 2. Operation Execution

+Channels provide a context for submitting and tracking blockchain operations:
-3. **Submit Operations** to the channel for transaction execution
+- **Submit operations**: Send transaction execution requests to the channel
-4. **Track Operation Status** for operations in the channel
+- **Track status**: Monitor the lifecycle of your operations from submission to completion

 Example integration: